 Of note, Emirates is also in the process of refurbishing its B777-200LR aircraft (used for its longest B777 routes) with a 2-2-2 layout (instead of 2-3-2 abreast).

 Emirates’ new B777 Business Class cabin has a more refined and sleek looking interior compared to the old B777 cabin.
 The design and shape of the new Business Class seat is inspired by Mercedez-Benz, with a diamond stitch pattern on the full leather cover and ergonomically designed headrest.

-The rest of the B777 Business Class cabin still retains Emirates’ signature aeroplane decor with classy burled walnut veneer, gold trim and pearlised plastic framing the seats.
+The rest of the B777 Business Class cabin still retains Emirates’ signature airplane decor with classy burled walnut veneer, gold trim and pearlized plastic framing the seats.